 How This Herbal Infusion Makes You Feel

 Tea has calming vibes.
-Sitting down with a hot cup of tea in your hands is a wonderful, relaxing and soothing feeling.
+Sitting down with a hot cup in your hands is a wonderful, relaxing and soothing feeling.
 But peppermint tea is a little different.
 It can be either relaxing or invigorating.
 A really strong cup of peppermint tea in the mornings may make you feel awake, bright and ready for the day.

 Peppermint Tea Health Benefits

-Drinking peppermint tea can have some mild benefits for your health.
+Drinking this can have some mild benefits for your health.
 Don’t expect miracles, but a cup or two of peppermint tea may soothe your stomach and relieve other minor ailments.
 As always, I recommend you seek a doctor for professional medical advice if you are considering taking peppermint supplements or drinking peppermint tea to treat a specific illness!

 Freshen Your Breath